KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/unconditional_love_the_gravity_of_god.md

 Gravity simply is.

-It invites movement toward center.
+It invites all things toward center, toward home.
-Toward home.
-Toward rest.

 So does Love.

 ## Gravity as the Metaphor of the Infinite

-In cosmology, gravity is the quiet force that gathers matter into stars and stars into galaxies and galaxies into spirals so beautiful they look like prayers cast across the void.
+In cosmology, gravity is the silent hand that gathers matter into stars, stars into galaxies, galaxies into spirals so beautiful they resemble prayers cast across the void.

-If you step back far enough,
+Step back far enough, and you see the pattern:
-you notice a pattern:

 Everything is always returning toward something.
 Everything is always seeking coherence.